okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/authcodepkce/examples.md

 ### Examples

 The following examples present mobile and single-page applications implementing the Authorization Code with PKCE flow to authenticate a user.
 These are complete example applications that show the entire experience.
-Each project can be cloned and run locally.
+You can clone each project and run them locally.

 |                                        | Environment | Example repository                                 |
 | :------------------------------------: | ----------- | -------------------------------------------------- |